Ravens Primary Logo

-The Baltimore Sun ran a poll showing three designs for new logo.
+The Baltimore Sun ran a poll showing three designs for a new logo.
 Fans participating in the poll expressed a preference for a raven's head in profile over other designs.
 Art Modell announced that he would honor this preference but still wanted a letter "B" to appear somewhere in the design.
 The raven has an aggressive look and a high aesthetic value, with bright and sharp colors making the design very memorable and visually distinctive.

 1999 - Present